-Google Parent Firm Alphabet Inc. Posts Increased Revenue, But YouTube Ad Boycott Might Spell Trouble
+Google Parent Firm, Alphabet Inc., Posts Increased Revenue, But YouTube Ad Boycott Might Spell Trouble

 “It underscores a macro theme we are seeing in the internet space, which is that the bigger players are getting bigger and the smaller players are treading water or shrinking.”

-For Google CEO Sundar Pichai, however, Alphabet’s dominant performance this past quarter is simply a testament to the success of the tech behemoth’s premiere services.
+For Google CEO Sundar Pichai, however, Alphabet’s dominant performance this past quarter is simply a testament to the success of the tech behemoth’s premier services.
 With analysts expecting that Google would be commanding more than 61 percent of the search ad market by the end of 2017, the Google CEO appears to have an extremely valid point.

 “Our great properties — like Search, Maps, YouTube and Google Play — are the ‘prime time’ for the mobile world, where people are actively engaged and interested.”

-As Alphabet Inc. continues to dominate, however, a storm appears to be brewing in one of the tech giant’s premiere services.
+As Alphabet Inc. continues to dominate, however, a storm appears to be brewing in one of the tech giant’s premier services.
 Over the past month, YouTube has been the target of a bitter ad boycott after major advertisers noticed that their ads were being posted on videos that contained racist and hateful content.
 Pace University marketing professor Larry Chiagouris has stated that the ongoing YouTube ad boycott is something that might definitely hit the revenue of the streaming service in the long run, according to a report from the Bozeman Daily Chronicle.

 “There is no entity in the world that is more risk-averse than a senior marketing person.
 They don’t want to go with a media choice that presents problems for a brand, and they don’t have to because they have many other choices.”